 Aluminium is now by far the most popular choice for contemporary building projects, due to its sleek sight lines and narrow profiles.
 Architects and designers are focusing on more modern designs largely driven by the popularity of larger glass areas and openings, with the use of bi-folding and sliding doors.

-The Re-AL Aluminium range offers a fixed sight line of as little as 47mm, and our casement-to-casement dimension is the narrowest on the market at just 99mm!
+Our Aluminium range offers a fixed sight line of as little as 47mm, and our casement-to-casement dimension is one of the narrowest on the market at just 112mm!
 With low ‘e’ double glazing the window offers an overall u-value of 1.6w/m²k, in line with building regulation requirements.
 For more energy efficient projects we also offer an exceptional contemporary composite alu-clad system from Internorm which will achieve anything up to 0.69w/m²k and is fully Passivehaus certified.

 Our internally glazed sash has an exceptionally low profile, sitting at just 6mm, along with a fully square frame, the window appears almost completely flat.